What Does A VPN Hide From Parents?

 What if your kids found a way to get around all of your parental controls?
 What if they could fake their location so that you didn’t know where they were?
 We hate to break it to you, but now they can.
 As technology evolves, so do the ways that kids try to get around its protections.
 One big way that’s becoming popular is to use a VPN.
 “What is a VPN?” you might ask.
+And what does a VPN hide?
 Don’t worry — in this post, Bark breaks down everything parents need to know.

 What is a VPN?